estherjk/estherjk.github.io/_posts/2015-03-18-filtering-posts-by-tags-with-jekyll.md

 layout: post
 title: Filtering posts by tags with Jekyll
 tags: web jekyll
 excerpt: The blog section has been redesigned to take advantage of Jekyll's tags.
-Now, it's possible to filter posts by tags and see related posts.
+Now, it's possible to filter posts by tags and see related posts....
 ---

 The blog section has been redesigned to take advantage of <a href="http://jekyllrb.com/docs/frontmatter/" target="_blank">Jekyll's tags</a>.
 Now, it's possible to filter posts by tags and see related posts.